A conviction for a civil rights violation has harsh consequences, including the possibility of a jail sentence.

 Alleged victims of civil rights violations often don’t have clean hands.
 If an alleged victim has a criminal record, Attorney Spring will obtain a copy during the discovery process.
 Depending on the age of the alleged victim’s convictions, the jury might find out about them.
 To the extent the alleged victim has acted violently in the past – even if no criminal case resulted – Attorney Spring will request permission from the judge to share this information with the jurors.

 Allegations of civil rights violations are particularly ugly.
 The person claiming to be the victim has an incentive to help the prosecutor convict the defendant.
 Attorney Spring will cross-examine the alleged victim on any potential bias and use the alleged victim’s testimony to his advantage by arguing to the jury that a biased witness may not be believable.

 Assault and Battery for the Purpose of Intimidation is a crime that is related to a civil rights violation.
 Assault and battery for the purpose of intimidation requires proof that a defendant committed an assault and battery upon a person, or damaged the property of a person, with the intent to intimidate the person because of the person’s color, race, national origin, religion, disability, or sexual orientation.
 This crime requires proof not only of the underlying assault and battery but also of the defendant’s state of mind.

 Civil rights violations are viewed particularly seriously by judges, and jail sentence are a common outcome when a defendant is convicted.
-Attorney Spring will provide a thorough, aggressive defense if you are charged with this crime.
+Middlesex County Criminal defense attorney Spring will provide a thorough, aggressive defense if you are charged with this crime.